Linkraft/PathPlanner/README.md

 Please refer to the 'Manual - Path Planner' PDF for information regarding the documentation around the API calls used.

 This project took around 6-8 hours to complete, and was completed on February 23rd, 2020.

+## Acknowledgements
+Please note that the original codebase is not mine; it was created by my professor Jeremiah Blanchard for Full Sail University and University of Florida courses.